-A difficult all day hike taking 6-8 hours to complete.
-The views are so good from the summit though that this is the most popular walk in Arthur's Pass.
-The Avalanche Peak track starts in the centre of the village, right behind the visitor centre office.
+Avalanche peak is a difficult full-day hike that takes approximately 6-8 hours to complete.
+The views are so good from the summit though that this is the most popular walk in Arthur’s Pass.
+The Avalanche Peak track starts in the center of the village, right behind the visitor center office.

 Devil’s Punchbowl Waterfall